huhlim/alphafold-multistate/README.md

 ```bash
 ./structure_prediction/run.py ${FASTA_FILE} --preset original
 ```
-- Other protocols for the ablation study described in the paper
+- Other protocols for the ablation study as described in the paper
 ```bash
 # running the original AlphaFold protocol but using activation state-annotated GPCR databases
 ./structure_prediction/run.py ${FASTA_FILE} --preset original --state active     # for modeling in active state